OpenHFT/Chronicle-Map/README.md

 Value using = new Value();

 for(int i=1;i<=10;i++) {
-  Value v = map.getUsing(key,using); // this won’t create a new value each time.
+  Value bond = map.getUsing(key,using); // this won’t create a new value each time. assert using == bond; // this will always be the same instance and the Vaule type can not be immutable }
-}
 ```
 We can get a further performance improvement if we don't deserialize the whole object,